barryclark/jekyll-now/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 is the **same** XML document as before, just a different serialized form of it.

 We can hope that given a lot of data system can eventually learn that order of attributes does not matter and that `cinqui&#232;me` represents the same word as `cinquième`.
-But it is obviously a huge and artificial complication.
+Alternatively, we may want to normalize the serialized text by parsing and serializing with standard settings, but then we are changing the user-supplied input and can not easily transfer annotations back to the original input.
+It is obviously a huge and artificial complication.

 In short, this approach can not be expected to generalize well across all XML serialized forms.